Capstone-Bangkit-Healthcare-Chatbot/.github/profile/README.md

 # CekSehat - C242-PS306 🧑‍⚕️👩‍⚕️📱
 ---
-CekSehat is a smart digital health assistant, designed to meet your comprehensive health needs.
-With a sophisticated chatbot, CekSehat is able to provide general health information, from disease explanations to health maintenance tips.
-Not only that, CekSehat is also equipped with informative health articles, making CekSehat the only platform you need to manage your physical and mental health easily and effectively.
+CekSehat is a digital health assistant that addresses common barriers to healthcare access, such as long wait times, high costs, and limited facilities.
+The app features a chatbot that provides real-time responses for symptom screening and initial health consultations, offering users immediate advice based on their reported symptoms.
+In addition, CekSehat includes a collection of health articles, providing users with informative content to help manage their well-being.
+By combining real-time chatbot interactions and valuable health information, CekSehat empowers users to take charge of their health with ease and convenience.

 ![Healthcare](https://github.com/user-attachments/assets/832a10f2-3db4-41f5-a599-e453b0955919)